3 observations after Sixers' winning streak ends with tight loss to Pacers

 Melton the standout role player

-Robert Covington started in the spot Batum had filled Sunday.
-Covington, Patrick Beverley, Marcus Morris Sr. and Danuel House Jr. all played between 16 and 27 minutes.
+Robert Covington started in the spot Batum had filled Sunday, though he sat with 7:05 left in the third quarter and never returned.
+Patrick Beverley got 27 minutes.
+Marcus Morris Sr. and Danuel House Jr. each played 18.

-After a DNP on Sunday, Morris came into the Sixers' rotation and had two points and three rebounds.
-Overall, the Sixers received little offensively from their fifth through 10th men.
+After a DNP on Sunday, Morris came into the Sixers' rotation and had two points on 1-for-4 shooting and three rebounds.
+Overall, the team received little offensively from its fifth through 10th men.
+Those six players totaled eight points on 4-for-11 shooting and five assists.

 Many of the Sixers’ role players look best scrambling around on defense, battling for offensive boards, and generally hustling in situations where their athleticism shines.
 Covington and House each had impressive blocks that fueled successful Sixers fast breaks.
 Beverley's tight ball pressure on Haliburton early in the fourth quarter led to a backcourt violation.

-Oubre and Batum's absences were certainly impactful, though.
-Oubre has provided significant scoring and loads of confidence.
-Batum tends to help offenses run a touch smoother and consistently makes the common-sense pass, too.
+Oubre and Batum's absences were impactful, though.
+Oubre has provided significant scoring and loads of quick-trigger shotmaking confidence.
+Batum tends to help offenses run a touch smoother and consistently makes the common-sense pass.
 The Sixers struggled at times Tuesday to throw post entry and high-low passes to Embiid, either hesitating in search of the right angle or simply missing the target.

-Three-point volume was a collective issue, too; the Sixers often drove or passed in favor of semi-open threes.
-The team also wasn't very accurate on the shots it did take, hitting 6 of 22 threes in the game.
+Three-point volume was a collective issue, too; the Sixers often pump faked and drove or passed instead of shooting open jumpers.
+The team also wasn't very accurate on the long-distance shots it did take, hitting 6 of 22 threes in the game.

+The Sixers' three-point frequency currently ranks 29th in the NBA, according to Cleaning the Glass.

+“I do like that our rim rate is way up there,” Nurse said.
+“It’s kind of like football; you always want to establish your running game a little bit, and getting to the basket is a priority first.
+But yeah, I think in this league you’ve got to be able to keep some type of pace or you’re going to have a hard time winning.

 Sixers second best in strange fourth

-The Sixers faced a 13-point deficit early in the third after Nurse got called for a technical foul and Haliburton hit the subsequent free throw.
+The Sixers faced a 13-point deficit in the third after Nurse got called for a technical foul and Haliburton made the subsequent free throw.

-They played with noticeably more snarl over the next couple of minutes, defending hard in an immediate 6-0 run.
+They played with noticeably more snarl over the next couple of minutes, defending hard in a 6-0 bounce-back run.
 However, the Pacers retained their composure and summoned some timely answers, including two interior T.J.
 McConnell hoops late in the third quarter.

-The Sixers kept plugging away and trailed by just a point entering the fourth.
-The game then halted and all the attention shifted to Harris, who was on the floor following an awkward play in which Bruce Brown appeared to leap and fall over the back of Harris' neck.
+The Sixers kept plugging away and trailed by just a point entering the final period.
+The game then halted early in the fourth and all the attention shifted to Harris, who was on the floor following an awkward play where Brown appeared to leap high and fall over the back of Harris' neck.

 Harris eventually rose to his feet, though he subbed out because of concussion protocol.
 Indiana chose KJ Martin to shoot the free throws cold off the bench and Martin missed both.

-A little over three minutes later (with Harris back in the game), the officials held an extended discussion and announced that their decision had been wrong.
-The Sixers were supposed to pick the replacement foul shooter.
-So, well after he should have, Maxey took two foul shots and knocked both down.
+Around three minutes later (with Harris back in the game), the officials held an extended discussion and announced that their decision had been wrong.
+The Sixers were supposed to pick the replacement foul shooter, since that's the specific rule for when a player exits to be evaluated for a concussion.
+So, well after he should have, Maxey took two free throws and knocked them down.

 That bizarre sequence went right along with the chaotic complexion of the fourth quarter.
-The Sixers looked to be in a good spot after an Embiid jumper put them up 109-106, but Indiana responded strongly to the adversity.
+The Sixers looked like they were in a good spot after an Embiid jumper put them up 109-106, but Indiana responded strongly to the adversity.
 Embiid had a few important miscues in the fourth, including a missed dunk, a charge, and a travel as he brought the ball up the floor.

-Maxey couldn't sink the clutch shots he had Sunday, and Nurse voiced his displeasure when no whistle blew on a missed Maxey floater with a little under three minutes to go.
+Maxey couldn't sink the clutch shots he had Sunday, and Nurse voiced his displeasure to the officials when no whistle blew on a missed Maxey floater with just under three minutes to go.

+Maxey called Indiana's defense against him “extremely physical" and Nurse absolutely agreed.

+“They obviously were doing some things on the pick-and-roll, sending a little more help,” Nurse said.
+“I thought they were awful physical.
+I don’t know how many free throws he shot, but it should’ve been three times what he shot.
+I thought they bumped him on a ton of those shots.

+“They started it early and continued to do that the whole game.
+But you’ve got to adjust to the officiating on each and every night.
+You’ve got to play through those hits and score them anyway, not let it get you frustrated.”

-His team will have to get back to it Wednesday night and try for a second early-season win vs. Boston.
+Nurse's team will have to get back to it immediately vs. the Celtics.

+Boston picked up three straight double-digit wins after losing last Wednesday to the Sixers.
+Both teams are 8-2.

+“We’re ready for them,” Melton said.
+“Every time that we see them on the schedule, we’ve got to make sure we make an impact against them.